Macaws are one of the largest parrot species in the world.

 Confusingly, some macaws are known as minis because they’re a smaller version of their larger cousins.
 So, what’s the smallest macaw species, and what’s the biggest?

-The world’s biggest macaw is the hyacinth, measuring 40 inches.
-This is followed by the red-and-green and great green macaw.
+The world’s biggest macaw is the hyacinth, measuring 40 inches, and the red-and-green and great green macaw comes next.

 What Is The Size of A Macaw?